 Katie Kilroy-Marac, Ph.D.
 (Columbia University, 2010)

-Research Keywords: Memory and history, temporality, cross-cultural and transcultural psychiatry, postcolonial transformations, middle figures, regimes of care/caretaking, experimental ethnography, material culture and object worlds
+Research Keywords: Memory and history, temporality, cross-cultural and transcultural psychiatry, postcolonial transformations, middle figures, regimes of care/caretaking, experimental ethnography, archive-based art, material culture and object worlds, consumerism and consumption-critical lifestyle movements, order and disorder, houses and housing security

-Katie Kilroy-Marac received her PhD in Anthropology from Columbia University.
-Her research considers the social history of psychiatric thought, the evolution and naturalization of psychiatric categories, and the spaces in which local understandings of illness and suffering come into contact with (Western) psychiatric models.
-She is currently working on a book manuscript entitled An Impossible Inheritance: Postcolonial Psychiatry and the Work of Memory in a West African Clinic based fieldwork conducted at the Fann Psychiatric Clinic in Dakar, Senegal.
-Her latest ethnographic research examines the emergence of hoarding as both mental disorder and public health hazard in North America.
+Katie Kilroy-Marac received her PhD from Columbia University.
+Her research the social history of psychiatric thought, the evolution and naturalization of psychiatric categories, and the spaces in which local understandings of illness and suffering come into contact with (Western) psychiatric models.
+Her first book, An Impossible Inheritance: Postcolonial Psychiatry and the Work of Memory in a West African Clinic (University of California Press, 2019) is based on fieldwork conducted at the Fann Psychiatric Clinic in Dakar, Senegal.
+Her current ethnographic research examines the emergence of hoarding as mental disorder, public health hazard, and media spectacle in North America.
+Following her interest in how people attempt to craft ethical lives through consumption (and its regulation) has also led her to embark upon a critical investigation of the Tiny House Movement.

 Articles in Peer-Reviewed Journals